ArmandoMIEEC/rusty_neuralnet/README.md

 ```
 <a name="main"></a>
 ## Binary Crate - Implementation of the XOR logic function
 The binary crate is relatively simple.
 I started by creating the XOR network.
 We create 3 neurons: 1 OR neuron, 1 NAND neuron and 1 AND neuron.
 I added the first 2 neurons to the first layer and the remaining neuron to the second layer.
-Having create the layer we just create a new network with a vector containg the layer created before.
+Having created the layers I just added them to a  a new network.
+The rest of the code in the binary crate enters a loop to constantly ask the user for new inputs for the network and calculate the final network output.

 ```rust
 let w1 = vec![1.0, 1.0];